bradflaugher/aifixer/README.md

 - **✅ 100% Terminal-native** - No browser tabs or GUI apps to slow you down
 - **✅ Lightning-fast** - AI code fixes in seconds, right where you need them
-- **✅ Minimal dependencies** - Just bash and curl – works everywhere
+- **✅ Minimal dependencies** - Just bash and curl – works everywhere, no jq required
 - **✅ Handles massive files** - Easily processes large codebases where other tools struggle or fail
 - **✅ Cost-effective** - Use powerful cloud models or free alternatives – you control the budget
 - **✅ Universal** - Works with any programming language or framework